tnyont/Power-BI/README.md

 # Power-BI
-A repository to store my Power BI projects which will be in the .pbix format.
+A repository to store Power BI projects.